Neo-noen/SimplifyDevForked/Resources/Animating/README.md

 ### A Blender Addon for EXPLORTING Blender Animations into Roblox:
-Due to previous issues, you'll have to install it manually yourself.
-Link is found on [this post](https://devforum.roblox.com/t/blender-rig-exporteranimation-importer/34729), under the "Installation" section, the pastebin link.
-All credit goes to the masterminds behind it.
+You can either download the file attached to the Github [here](https://github.com/IcKon/SimplifyDev/tree/main/Resources/Animating/BlenderRobloxExporter.py), or get it from the [pastebin](https://pastebin.com/raw/V5aBemWL).
+It's all taken from [this post](https://devforum.roblox.com/t/blender-rig-exporteranimation-importer/34729), if you want to verify that (All the credit goes to the masterminds behind it).
+Make sure to rename it to something intuitive and change its file type to ".py".

 Installation Process:
-1. Copy the whole pastebin file, paste it into a new file, calling it something like "BlenderRobloxExporter.py".
+1. Get the file from the resources above.
 I suggest keeping it in a safe place, such as ".../Documents/Blender/Addons"
 2. In blender, go to Edit > Preferences.
 In there open "Add-ons"
 3. Click on that arrow down icon, and press "Install from Disk" and select that .py file.